View MapView Map

 Time to visit Clonakilty

-Clonakilty, shortened to ‘Clon’ by locals, is a vibrant and colourful town and a real must-see on your trip.
-True to another West Cork tradition – great food with a distinctly local flavour - ‘Clon’ also enjoys a special place in Irish history as the birthplace of Michael Collins.
+Clonakilty, shortened to ‘Clon’ by locals, is a vibrant, colourful town and a great place to include on your trip.
+True to another West Cork tradition – great food with a distinctly local flavour – Clon also enjoys a special place in Irish history as the birthplace of Michael Collins.

 Michael Collins Centre